emdgroup/baybe/README.md

 - `dev`: All of the above plus `tox` and `pip-audit`.
 For code contributors.

-## Getting Started
+## Quick Start

 BayBE is a DOE software built to streamline your experimental process.
 It can process measurement data from previous experiments and, based on these, provide optimal experimental designs to further improve your target quantities.

-In order to make use of BayBE's optimization capabilities, you need to translate your real-world optimization problem into mathematical language.
+In order to make use of BayBE's optimization capabilities, you need to translate your real-world problem into mathematical language.
 To do so, you should ask yourself the following questions:

 * What should be optimized?